 Historical Carousel – The Priors’ Oath – Cori

-16 June.
+SUSPENDED.
+TO BE CONFIRMED.
 The opening event of the historical carousel involving the districts of Cori.

 The Priors’ Oath (Giuramento dei Priori) is the opening event of the Historical Carousel of the Districts, which involves the districts of Cori, a small town in the Province of Latina.
 The carousel consists of 3 events held between June and July.
 The three events reenact the celebrations that were held in honor of Saint Oliva, the patron saint of Cori, until 1500.